Thule Greenland Travel Guide

 Danish Krone (DKK) is the official currency.
 No alternative local currency exists.

-Major credit cards are accepted in the main store and guesthouse.
+Major credit cards are widely accepted in the main store and guesthouse.
 Cash is useful for small transactions or local services.

 One ATM in Qaanaaq; reliability sometimes varies.
 Bringing sufficient cash (DKK) is sensible.

-Costs in the North pole region are notably high due to transport expenses.
+Prices in the North pole region are notably high due to transport expenses.
 Daily expenditures often exceed those in more accessible destinations.

 Respect for local traditions and manners creates positive interactions in Qaanaaq.